StarsoftAnalysis/HaggisContours/README.md

 # HaggisContours

-A method of converting a heightmap (or similar input) to a set of contours, using the wild haggis algorithm.
+Haggis Contours is a method of converting a heightmap (or similar input) to a set of contours, using the wild haggis algorithm.

 ![Go workflow](https://github.com/starsoftanalysis/HaggisContours/actions/workflows/go.yml/badge.svg)